-In this tutorial we will show you how to install PostgreSQL on CentOS 8.
-For those of you who didn’t know, PostgreSQL or Postgres is an open source relational database management system.
-It is a popular and has many advanced features like reliable transactions and concurrency without read locks.
+In this tutorial, we will show you how to install PostgreSQL on CentOS 8.
+For those of you who didn’t know, PostgreSQL or Postgres is an open-source relational database management system.
+It is popular and has many advanced features like reliable transactions and concurrency without reading locks.

 Install PostgreSQL on CentOS 8